tvieira/tvieira.com/about.md

 ## Education and certifications

-Education is very important to me, and I've been constantly updating my skills by learning and practicing new things.
-Here it is a list of my most valuable education achievements:
+I’m really passionate about learning, and I’m always picking up new skills and putting them into practice.
+Here are some of the educational achievements I’m most proud of:

 - [PgDip](https://en.wikipedia.org/wiki/Postgraduate_diploma#England
   .2C_Wales_and_Scotland) in [Software and System Security](http://www.cs.ox.ac